 An overview of the possibilities of ASAS for increasing capacity and sustainability of the ATM system Schiphol.
 Evaluation of possible applications in a CONOPS.
 Formulating a strategy for gradual implementation of promising applications.

 Validation of applications that is promising for the Schiphol ATM system, in connection with EU activities.

-Execution of the ASAS strategy.
+Long term objective: Execution of the ASAS strategy.

-ASAS eindrapport handtekening.pdf (KDC/2009/0067)
+Result Report: ASAS eindrapport handtekening.pdf (KDC/2009/0067)